multiversx/mx-sdk-dapp/README.md

 The default UI is exposed via the `UI` module.

 `import * as DappUI from "@elrondnetwork/dapp-core/UI";`

+**Please be aware that this style of importing might also import unused code.**

-or use named imports for each component like
+To reduce the amount of dead code, you can use named imports for each component like

 ```
 import { UnlockPage } from "@elrondnetwork/dapp-core/UI/pages";